authoritydmc/r/README.md

 - **Editing**: Anyone with access to the web UI can create or edit shortcuts.
 - **Deleting**: If the "Delete Requires Password" option is enabled, deletion requires the admin password.
-- **Configuration**: All settings (port, delay, password) are managed via the web UI and stored in the database.
-There is no JSON config file.
+- **Configuration**: All settings (port, delay, password) are managed via the database or environment variables.
+There is no admin UI.
-- **Admin Password**: The password is generated on first run and can be changed from the admin/login page.
+- **Admin Password**: The password is generated on first run and can be changed by updating the database directly.

 ---